BioDynaMo/biodynamo/doc/user_guide/docs/jean_tuto.md

 ### Structure creation

 As BioDynaMo is written is C++, it needs a particular structure.
 Fortunately, this procedure is really easy with BioDynaMo.
 To create a new project, you just need to run the command `biodynamo new <project>`.
 If you wish not to have your Github account linked to your project you can append the `--no-github` option to the command.
 Try opening a terminal and running the command `biodynamo new tutorial`.
 This will create a folder named tutorial in your current directory, containing everything that BioDynaMo needs.
 Inside tutorial/src, two files with the basic structure already written have been created: tutorial.cc and tutorial.h. tutorial.cc will only contain the call to the header tutorial.h which will be the core of our work.
 You can easily compile your code using the command `biodynamo build` and run your simulation by typing the command `biodynamo run`.
+You can also directly use `biodynamo demo tumor_concept` to try this demo.

 ## Cells and biology Module